Sea Killer / Marte

 Sea Killer is an Italian anti-ship missile family.
 The latest development of the system is known as Marte.
-Marte is a sea skimming, subsonic, anti-ship missile, it carries a 70 kg semi-armour piercing warhead.
+Marte is a sea skimming, subsonic, anti-ship missile carrying a 70 kg semi-armour piercing warhead.
 It has been built in several versions, with differing guidance systems, and is suitable for launching from ships or aircraft.

 Sea Killer was initially developed during the 1960s and has been deployed by at least six countries.
 It was used during the Iran–Iraq War, with at least six ships being hit.

 Development and design

 Contraves Italiana, an Italian subsidiary of the Swiss armaments company Oerlikon Contraves, began development of a short-ranged - 10 km - ship-based anti-ship missile system, named Nettuno in 1963.
 Guidance of Nettuno was by beam riding for course control, with altitude controlled automatically by an onboard radar altimeter, allowing the missile to carry out sea-skimming attacks.
 Command guidance was an alternative guidance method if jamming made the beam-riding method unusable.
 In 1965, Contraves Italiana began work on an improved missile, Vulcano, which used the same guidance system, but included a two-stage (booster + sustainer) rocket motor to give a longer (25 km) range.
 Both missiles could be fired from a five-round trainable launcher.

 Testing of Nettuno began in 1966, with a trial installation being made on the Freccia-class patrol boat Saetta of the Italian navy, with the five-round launcher replacing a Bofors 40 mm gun.
 Testing of Vulcano began in 1969.